What could your future smartphone look like in 2030?

 Goodbye ports

 More uncertain is the presence of a USB port to plug your phone into a computer or charger.
-We’ve already seen a few prototype phones without this port, as handsets can rely on wireless charging to power up and Wi-Fi, mobile data or NFC options to send information and files to a computer.
+We’ve already seen a few prototype phones without any ports, as handsets can rely on wireless charging to power up and Wi-Fi, mobile data or NFC options to send information and files to a computer.

 It’s likely as wireless chargers get more popular and, more importantly, faster at powering up your device, people will rely less on physical wires, making a port more and more redundant.
 In that way, it echoes the use of wireless headphones, and in 2030 portless smartphones could be the new normal.